Creative Arts Project in Ecuador

 Depending on what areas you choose to get involved in, you will have the opportunity to prepare the children and teenagers to perform and showcase their talents in front of the community.

-Volunteers don’t need any specific qualifications to take part, but should have a basic knowledge or interest in drama, dance or music.
+Volunteers don’t need any specific qualifications to take part, but should be skilled in the areas they wish to teach.
+You will be responsible for running the activities, with assistance of the staff.
 It is also important that as a volunteer, you are enthusiastic, flexible, open to learning and keen to work with children and young adults.
 Anyone who has good organisational skills and experience of managing group dynamics will be well suited to the project.

 A basic knowledge of Spanish will be helpful if you decide to get involved in the music lessons and drama lessons, however it is not essential.
 You will find that as long as you are enthusiastic and use your initiative you will be able to communicate with the children and local staff.